mozilla/PRESC/README.md

 1. Install [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://conda.io/miniconda.html).

-2.Fork this repository and clone it into your machine.(using git CLI)
+2. Fork this repository and clone it into your machine.(using git CLI)

 3. Setup and activate environment: for windows: